Radio Televisyen Malaysia controversies: 2025: Cancellation of paid broadcast slot

-2025: Commentators' blunders on President of Indonesia's name
+2025: ASEAN Summit leader's name blunders

 During the 47th ASEAN Summit on 26 October 2025, an RTM news commentator has mistakenly identified former President of Indonesia, Joko Widodo instead of its current President, Prabowo Subianto during the live coverage of the opening ceremony of the summit at the Kuala Lumpur Convention Centre.
-Following the incident, RTM in a statement has took an appropriate action and issued an apology to Prabowo and the Indonesian Government as well as "all parties affected by this mistake".
+Following the incident, RTM stated that they had taken appropriate action and issued an apology to Prabowo and the Indonesian Government as well as "all parties affected by this mistake".
+The broadcaster also were criticized for misidentifying leaders of Singapore and Thailand during the summit's live coverage, in which RTM also issued an apology and calls for better editorial control, highlighting incompetence.